Muskan-kumari1/javascript.md/project.md

 8. Functions in Javascript
 9.  important functions of Javascript
 10. Variable in Javascript
-11. Scope and Lite time of a variable the HTML Element
-12. DOM(Document Object Method)
+11. DOM(Document Object Method)
-13. What is an Operator and Type of Operators in Js
+12. What is an Operator and Type of Operators in Js
-14. String Concatenation in Javascript
+13. String Concatenation in Javascript
-15. Array in Javascript
+14. Array in Javascript
-16. Conditional Statement in Javascript
+15. Conditional Statement in Javascript
-17. Types of Conditional Statements in Javascipt
+16. Types of Conditional Statements in Javascipt
- 18. Event Handling in Javascript
+17. Event Handling in Javascript
- 19. Loop in Javascript
+18. Loop in Javascript

 # 1. What Is javascript